10up/animation-best-practices/README.md

 ## Contributing

-Issues & PR's are always welcome.
+Issues & PRs are always welcome.
 To build this site locally all you need to do is run `npm install` and `npm start`.
 If making an example for reference for the team, be sure to follow the guidelines.